discoduro23/SpaceInvaders_ByDaGe/README.md

 - **Any deviation from any of these points (folder structure and/or the required js) will be penalized.**
 - Tip: Use our breakout game as a starting point.

+ADVISE: It is a simple implementation, that can be forked only with educational purposes and NOT TO COPY MY WORK.